-You may receive more than one Notice of Internet Availability or more than one paper copy of the proxy materials, including multiple paper copies of this proxy statement and multiple proxy or voting instruction cards, depending on how you hold your shares.
-For example, if you hold your shares in more than one brokerage account, you may receive a separate Notice of Internet Availability, a separate e-mail or a separate voting instruction card for each brokerage account in which you hold your shares.
-If you are a shareholder of record and your shares are registered in more than one name, you may receive more than one Notice of Internet Availability, more than one e-mail or more than one proxy card.
-To vote all of your shares by proxy, you must vote at the Internet site address listed on your Notice of Internet Availability, proxy or voting instruction card; call the toll-free number listed on your proxy or voting instruction card; or sign, date and return each proxy card and voting instruction card that you receive.
+You may receive more than one Notice of Internet Availability of Proxy Materials or more than one paper copy of the proxy materials, including multiple paper copies of this proxy statement and multiple proxy or voting instruction cards, depending on how you hold your shares.
+For example, if you hold your shares in more than one brokerage account, you may receive a separate Notice of Internet Availability of Proxy Materials, a separate e-mail or a separate voting instruction card for each brokerage account in which you hold your shares.
+If you are a shareholder of record and your shares are registered in more than one name, you may receive more than one Notice of Internet Availability of Proxy Materials, more than one e-mail or more than one proxy card.
+To vote all of your shares by proxy, you must vote at the Internet site address listed on your Notice of Internet Availability of Proxy Materials, proxy or voting instruction card; call the toll-free number listed on your proxy or voting instruction card; or sign, date and return each proxy card and voting instruction card that you receive.